Task 02 - Create a multi-agent solution

 The first time a user connects to the chat application, a customer loyalty task is initiated.
 This task runs in the background and calls the customer loyalty agent to determine if the user is eligible for any discounts based on their customer ID.
 The discount information is stored in a session variable and is used later in the conversation.

 When the user sends a message, the chat application activates the handoff service (whose class definition is in src/services/handoff_service.py), calling the classify_intent() method.
-This method calls the GPT model and requests a structured output (currently only available in the beta API).
-The response includes a few attributes, including the domain of the user’s query (e.g., interior design, inventory, cart management) and the reasoning behind the classification.
+This method calls the GPT model and requests a structured output.
+The response includes a few attributes, including the domain of the userās query (e.g., interior design, inventory, cart management) and the reasoning behind the classification.

-Based on the domain returned by the handoff service, the application routes the user’s query to the appropriate agent.
-If the domain is “interior design,” the query is sent to the interior designer agent.
-If the domain is “inventory,” it is sent to the inventory agent.
-If the domain is “customer loyalty,” it is sent to the customer loyalty agent.
-If the domain is “cart management,” it is sent to the cart manager agent.
-If the domain is “cora,” it is sent to the Cora agent.
-For each agent, the next step is to process an image if one is included in the user’s message.
-If an agent needs to make product recommendations, the next call is to the product_recommendations() function, which queries Azure AI Search to retrieve relevant products based on the user’s message.
+Based on the domain returned by the handoff service, the application routes the userās query to the appropriate agent.
+If the domain is āinterior design,ā the query is sent to the interior designer agent.
+If the domain is āinventory,ā it is sent to the inventory agent.
+If the domain is ācustomer loyalty,ā it is sent to the customer loyalty agent.
+If the domain is ācart management,ā it is sent to the cart manager agent.
+If the domain is ācora,ā it is sent to the Cora agent.
+For each agent, the next step is to process an image if one is included in the userās message.
+If an agent needs to make product recommendations, the next call is to the get_product_recommendations() function, which queries Cosmos DB to retrieve relevant products based on the userās message.

 After that, lines 408-450 handle image creation, which is not officially covered in this training because the necessary model is only available upon request.
 However, if you have access to the gpt-image-1 model, you can review this section of code to understand how image creation works.

 Then, lines 461-474 prepare the input for specific agents that have different needs.
-The cart manager agent needs to have the interaction history in order to define what is in the user’s cart.
+The cart manager agent needs to have the interaction history in order to define what is in the userās cart.
 The cora agent needs to have the conversation history for contextual dialogue.
 Finally, lines 486-496 perform the actual call to the relevant agent.

 In particular, lines 487-496 retrieve and call the agent processor for the specific agent in question.
 The AgentProcessor class is defined in src/app/agents/agent_processor.py.
 This class handles the communication between the chat application and the Microsoft Foundry agents using the Model Context Protocol (MCP).
 The processor includes a method called run_conversation_with_text_stream(), which communicates with the MCP server and streams the response back to the chat application via the MCP client.
+It calls _run_conversation_sync(), which operates synchronously to communicate with your language model.
+This function checks to see if an existing conversation is available and re-uses it if so.
+Otherwise, it creates a new conversation.
+Then, it sends the userās message.
+In the event that the agent needs to call a function, lines 236-259 loop through the message outputs, looking for any items of type function_call.
+For each of these, we determine which function to call, call the function, and append its results to an input list.
+Then, we send the input list back to the language model for final processing and conversion to text.
+If there were no function calls, the code extracts the output text and returns it to the caller.

-From there, lines 510-569 handle the response from the agent, including parsing the response, updating the current cart state, cleaning up the conversation history, saving any discount state, and sending the response back to the user.
+From there, lines 510-569 in chat_app.py handle the response from the agent, including parsing the response, updating the current cart state, cleaning up the conversation history, saving any discount state, and sending the response back to the user.

-06: Demonstrate application behavior
+05: Demonstrate application behavior

 Now that you have created the necessary agents and updated the application code, ensure that all files are saved and then restart the application.
 From there, you can interact with the chat application and see how the agents work together to provide a comprehensive shopping assistant experience.
-Use the following prompts to test the application’s behavior.
+Use the following prompts to test the applicationās behavior.

 Expand this section to view solution